-- 1Engagement partners, when assigning audit assistants to each engagement team, did not consider whether the staff assigned had sufficient knowledge and experience necessary to perform audit engagements in accordance with the professional standards and applicable laws and regulations.
-(Quality Control Standards Committee Statement No. 1, paragraphs 29 and 30) - 2The PICOQC was aware of issues in the composition of engagement teams in certain audit engagements of a regional office but relied on the regional office for audit responses, including composition of engagement teams.
-This led to insufficient monitoring by the audit division in head office for the composition of engagement teams at the regional office, such as failing to instruct improvement.
+Although the PICOQC was aware of issues in the composition of engagement teams in certain audit engagements of a regional office, he/she left audit responses including composition of engagement teams to regional office entirely and did not provide any instruction for improvement as headquarter audit division.
+This led to insufficient monitoring by the audit division in head office for the composition of engagement teams at the regional office.

-(Quality Control Standards Committee Statement No. 1, paragraphs 15, 29, and 30)
+(Quality Control Standards Statement No. 1, paragraphs 15, 29, and 30)